kmhcreative/zappbar/README.md

 * Zappbar buttons are not functional when shown in Theme "Customize" interface.

 ## Changelog

+Version 0.2.6
+* Share Panel now works on Archives and Search pages
+* zb_share shortcode now works on Archives and Search pages
+* added heading to settings page
+* automatically updates database with new options on activation
+* fixed unexpected character output on activation caused by version check
+* Version check now also sees if minimum PHP requirement is met
+* fixed javascript error in browser detection for Nexus 5X
+* fixed Icon Picker box width
+* fixed PHP Notice about social media index being undefined
+* fixed compatibility with Webcomic plugin version 5
+* fixed compatibility with MangaPress plugin version 3 and 4
+* fixed compatibility with WooCommerce plugin version 4.3
+* ZappBar WooCommerce bar now shows on "Shop" page too
+* ZappBar Options Layout now shows bars 375 pixels wide because almost nobody is still using a device with a 320 pixel wide portrait screen.
+* ZappBars are now 50px high, which is as close to a standard navbar/toolbar height as there is.
+* ZappBar buttons are now 50px high and 64px wide, which will hopefully stop Google's Smartphone crawler from complaining about touch-targets being too small.
+64px wide buttons will still all fit on 320px wide screens.
+* ZappBar button label text is now 12px because that's the minimum acceptable size for Google's Mobile-First indexing, and will hopefully get rid of the "text too small" warnings.
+* ZappBar button labels can now be turned off for a cleaner no-text look (but if you suppress button labels make sure you use an icon that makes it really obvious what the button does).
+* ZappBar Panels can now inherit styling from the theme stylesheet
+* Fixed ZappBar Panel links from having ZappBar button styles applied to them.
+* Tweak Admin styles relevant to ZappBar's settings now part of regular admin styles.
+Tweak Admin Styles now only fixes Admin Bar and slide-in menu.
+Description updated to reflect it is to make backend more PHONE friendly.

 Version 0.2.5
 * Updated browser sniffer for Edge Chromium